Now Reading

 Its strategic location provided a vantage point for monitoring activities in the region and defending against potential attacks.
 Fort St. Jago played a significant role in the defense and administration of Elmina during the colonial period.
 It served as a military outpost and command center for coordinating activities between Elmina Castle and other Dutch forts along the coast.
 The fort also housed soldiers, officers, and administrators responsible for maintaining Dutch control over the region and overseeing trade operations.

-Today, Fort St. Jago stands as a historical landmark and tourist attraction in Elmina.
+Today, the fort stands as a historical landmark and tourist attraction in Elmina.
 Visitors can climb to the top of the fort for panoramic views of Elmina Castle, the coastline, and the surrounding area.
 The fort offers guided tours, allowing visitors to learn about its history, architecture, and significance in the region’s colonial past.
 Efforts have been made to preserve and maintain Fort St. Jago as part of Ghana’s cultural heritage, with ongoing conservation initiatives and educational programs.

 See Also